wabarr/exambuilder/readme.md

 The `dir` argument provides a directory where all the associated exam files will be placed.
 If this directory doesn't exist you will get an error.

 The `examYAML` argument points to the YAML file containing the exam questions.
-Here is a minimal example:
+This file must be located within `dir`.
+Here is a minimal example of a YAML file containing exam questions:

      title: Title For Exam
      instructions: "These instructions apppear below the title, and **can contain markdown formatting**"